ruanchaves/ruanchaves.github.io/_pages/about.md

 # About Me

-Senior Software Engineer with a robust background in Computer Science and a [Master's degree in Language and Communication Technologies](https://lct-master.org/).
+Senior Data Scientist with a robust background in Computer Science and a [Master's degree in Language and Communication Technologies](https://lct-master.org/).
 Expertise in deep learning, natural language processing, and software development.

 ## Portfolio
 Explore my open-source portfolio on [Github](https://github.com/ruanchaves).